hi5/F4MiniMenu/readme.md

 ## TODO - Known issues

-1. TOFIX: During manual sort or after a "Set as Default" in the Configure editors Gui, the icon in the listview does not change which is confusing.
-2. TOFIX: If you change the order of the editors first and then add a new one, the order is set back to the initial order.
+1. TOFIX: If you change the order of the editors first and then add a new one, the order is set back to the initial order.
-3. INFO: Delay (in miliseconds) is only applicable to Drag & Drop method.
+2. INFO: Delay (in miliseconds) is only applicable to Drag & Drop method.
-4. TODO: Unicode support for the Drag & Drop feature so it can be run using the AutoHotkey Unicode version.
+3. TODO: Unicode support for the Drag & Drop feature so it can be run using the AutoHotkey Unicode version.
-5. TODO: Change from standalone setup (as it currently is) to #include mode, which will make it easier to #include it in a "always" running AHK script.
+4. TODO: Change from standalone setup (as it currently is) to #include mode, which will make it easier to #include it in a "always" running AHK script.

 ## Benefits